sharifuddin707/BeliBijak/README.md

   ```

 - In the terminal running the development server, press `i` to open the iOS simulator, `a` to open the Android device or emulator, or `w` to open the web browser.

+Important Note: The code is build to suit Render's environment so it will not work on localhost.
+I also did not provided the content of GOOGLE_SERVICE_ACCOUNT_KEY as it contains the private key and sensitive credential of my Cloud Database Firebase

 ## API Endpoints